IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 You can use the UID2 SDK for Android to facilitate the process of performing the following activities:

 - Generating or establishing client identity using UID2.
-- Retrieving advertising tokens on iOS devices for bid stream use.
+- Retrieving advertising tokens for bid stream use.
 - Automatically refreshes UID2 tokens.

 The following Android-related plugins, and associated documentation, are also available.